 - Caching plugins

 - Email plugins

-It’s in your best interest to check with your hosting provider whether they allow your beloved WordPress plugin on your site before you signing up.
+It’s in your best interest to check with your hosting provider whether they allow your beloved WordPress plugins on your site before you sign up.

 Absolutely!
 Just like any other hosting account, you can switch over to other hosting providers if you want to.

 Most reputed managed WordPress hosting providers don’t allow you to send blast emails using a WordPress plugin.
-By sending blast emails, you’re risking your IP address to be blacklisted.
-Instead, you’re advised to use an email marketing tool like AWeber or MailChimp.
+By sending blast emails, you’re risking your IP address getting blacklisted.
+Instead, you’re advised to use an email marketing tool like Constant Contact or AWeber, a great alternative to MailChimp.